TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

 ### Connect Stage to Usage Plan
-- Connect a stage to the usage plan.
+- Associates a stage with the usage plan.

 #### Request